The Dragon Bridge, Ljubljana. Ljubljana is a wonderful city, easy to reach from the UK without flying, by train... |

 -

-Step 1, travel from Ljubljana to Salzburg by comfortable EuroCity train leaving Ljubljana at 09:22 every day, arriving Salzburg Hbf at 13:48.
+Step 1, travel from Ljubljana to Salzburg leaving Ljubljana at 09:23 by comfortable Slovenian EuroCity train, make an easy cross-platform change at Villach (arrive 11:07, depart 11:16) onto a Austrian EuroCity train, arriving Salzburg Hbf at 13:48.

 -

-Step 2, travel from Salzburg to Paris by Nightjet sleeper train, leaving Salzburg Hbf at 22:28 on Mondays, Thursdays & Saturdays, arriving Paris Gare de l'Est at 09:43 next morning.
+Step 2, travel from Salzburg to Paris by Nightjet sleeper train, leaving Salzburg Hbf at 22:18 on Mondays, Wednesday & Fridays, arriving Paris Gare de l'Est at 10:24 next morning.
+This train is expected to become daily from autumn 2024.

-This comfortable Austrian Nightjet train has two air-conditioned Comfortline sleeping-cars each with nine 1, 2 & 3-berth standard compartments with washbasin and three 1, 2 or 3-berth deluxe compartments with shower & toilet.
+This comfortable Austrian Nightjet train has an air-conditioned Comfortline sleeping-car with nine 1, 2 & 3-berth standard compartments with washbasin and three 1, 2 or 3-berth deluxe compartments with shower & toilet.
 There's a shower at the end of the corridor for passengers in the regular sleepers.
 The train has a couchette car with 4 & 6 berth compartments, and an ordinary seats car.
 See the Nightjet page for a guide to on-board accommodation, travel tips, photos & video.

 There's no restaurant car, but in sleepers or couchettes you can order drinks, snacks and hot dishes from a room service menu, served in your compartment.
 The sleeper & couchette fares include a light breakfast with tea or coffee.